 - Remove the cheese rind, cut into 1/4-inch cubes and set aside.

 - Transfer soup in small batches and half the amount of beans to a blender or food processor, cover tightly and blend until smooth.
+(If desired, blend all beans completely.)
 Return soup to Dutch oven and add cheese rind pieces.
 Season to taste with salt and simmer 10 minutes.

-- Add remaining beans and simmer another 10 minutes.
+- Optional: Add remaining beans and simmer another 10 minutes.

-- Rub both sides of the toasted bread with the cut sides of the garlic cloves.
+- Optional: Rub both sides of the toasted bread with the cut sides of the garlic cloves.
 Tear the toasts into bite size pieces and divide them evenly among warmed soup bowls.
 Ladle soup over the toast pieces in each bowl.
-Top with grated cheese and serve.
+Top with grated cheese and serve with crusty bread and some butter, if desired.

 Serves 4 to 6.